 When many thought it was junk filling their shelves we thought other!

 It was the winter of 1985!
 My first trip to HOLLAND and I really didn't know what to expect: Wooden shoes, great looking women and so on!
 Anyway, I was here to visit my girlfriend and she showed me around the country.
 At the time I was already into older bike stuff, so one day she took me to a bicycle shop.
-It was winter and it was very cold, we walked into a bike shop and we were the only ones there!
+It was winter and it was very cold, we walked into the bike shop and we were the only ones there!
 First, I took a look at the frame sets, I asked about the price and the shop owner signed by chopping his hand meaning HALF price!
 Anyway we took down a bunch of frames, a mix of new and 2nd hand ones!
-There were about 15-plus frames that I wanted.
+There were about 15-plus framesets that I wanted.
 I then asked the owner if in case I took them all, what would be the price?
 He looked at my girlfriend and said: "He's smart!".
 He then did the chopping sign once again, HALF PRICE Again!
 So, I took them all!
 I took all of their older components as well.
 I wasn't finished yet, I took a look at the long showcase of NOS local team JERSEY's and so on.
 There were roughly 200 plus pieces.
 The price was 5 Dutch guilders.
-At the time this equaled to about $ 1.50 each!
+At the time this equaled to about $ 3.00 each!
 I then asked WHAT IF I TOOK THEM ALL!
 He looked at me and said 3 guilders per piece, I said DONE DEAL!
-As we we're loading up the bounty, I saw this EDDY MERCKX Bicycle!
-Hey!
-This is my size, full CAMPAGNOLO with a mix of NR / SR!
-It was new, and the price was already reduced!
-I Iooked at it while the shop owner was looking at me.
-He raised his eyebrows and did the chopping sign once again.
-So I said OK, it's coming with us as well!
+As we we're loading up the bounty, I saw this EDDY MERCKX THE PRICE WAS REDUCED it was built up with a MIX of CAMPAGNOLO NUOVO / SUPER RECORD AND IT WAS MY SIZE!
+I looked at the seller and ask what about this RIG he did the chopping sign once again, OK! .... it's coming home with me!